auth0/docs/articles/quickstart/backend/aspnet-core-webapi/03-troubleshooting.md

 In this example, we run the application from the command line and inspect the console log output.

-### 1. Are you Passing the JWT in the Authorization Header?
+### 1. Are you passing the JWT in the Authorization header?

 Check if you are passing the JWT as a Bearer token in the `Authorization` header of the HTTP request.